ucaiado/QLearning_Trading/README.md

 ### License
-The contents of this repository are covered under the [MIT License](LICENSE.md).
+The contents of this repository are covered under the [Apache 2.0 License](LICENSE.md).